Inventory Turns as Decisive Competitive Edge

 Attendees will gain ideas on using data effectively, leveraging AI to visually represent data, and approaching complex problems with actionable, resource-conscious solutions.

-Speaker Bio Dr Portale is Board Certified in Emergency Medicine with over 15 years of clinical experience.
+Dr Portale is Board Certified in Emergency Medicine with over 15 years of clinical experience.
 He trained at Jefferson University Hospital in Philadelphia, and obtained a Masters of Science in Public Health.
 He has held various academic and leadership positions and is currently Chair and Medical Director for Capital Health Emergency Department System in Trenton NJ.
 He has a strong interest in quality improvement and medical education.

 Dr Joseph Portale